creator synthesis · MMXXVI 9 of 12 months · 21 citations

 Best time to visit Costa Rica.

-We watched 60 videos from 19 travel creators covering Costa Rica and ranked its months by how many of them actually show up — so the months at the top are the consensus on when to go, not one person's pick.
+The best time to visit Costa Rica is December through April (dry season) — beach weather and sunshine (Pacific coast).
+The period creators most often warn against: September and October (for road travel and Pacific-side destinations).
+We watched 60 videos from 18 travel creators covering Costa Rica and ranked its months by how many of them actually show up — so the months at the top are the consensus on when to go, not one person's pick.

 PRESS PLAY ↗